-The Importance of Sequencing the Introduction of Components for Precast Concrete
+The Importance of Sequencing for Precast Concrete

 Naturally, precasters spend a large amount of their time working to understand the chosen materials that go into their concrete mix designs.
 But how important is the order to which they choose to introduce these various components into the mix?
 Also known as sequencing, the order that they choose is critical.
 When sequencing is done properly, it can ensure that the admixtures are working as needed, can save wear and tear on the mixtures, help to avoid issues such as inhomogeneous mixing or balling and finally ensure the desired final properties for their products are attained.
 Below is a brief summary of NCPA's Sequencing in Mix Design article.